coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/28.extendedfieldinfo/autocomplete/item.md

         - autocomplete
 ---

-An autocomplete field has three configurable options:
+To configure an autocomplete field, there are three options that can be customized:

-- **where and how to search**: we must be able to define the module/table where we will look for values and if we want to use startswith or contains.
-This must include the possibility to use SQL inside cbMap that can overwrite the query to search on specific situations.
-Ex: search and show all the fields of one module, or show the options of one picklist.
-Also, it is normal to be able to configure the number of characters that launch the search
+- **Search Settings**: You can define the module or table where the system should search for values, specify whether to use "startswith" or "contains" for the search, and even utilize SQL queries within the cbMap to override the default search behavior in specific situations.
+Additionally, it is common to configure the minimum number of characters required to trigger the search.
-- **what information we should return**: there will be one main entity identifier and possibly some additional fields to support the decision of what record to select
+- **Returned Information**: You can specify the main entity identifier that should be returned when a record is selected from the autocomplete suggestions.
+Additionally, you can include additional fields that support the decision-making process for selecting a record.
-- **what fields to fill in and with what information**. automatically copy related fields of the source module into the destinations fields of the current module (ex: address fields of Accounts into address fields of Contacts)
+- **Field Population**: You have the ability to automatically populate fields in the current module with related fields from the source module.
+For example, copying address fields from Accounts to Contacts.

-Using the Extended Field Information mapping we can define all of these options.
+All these options can be defined using the Extended Field Information mapping.

-This next map will activate the functionality on the Potentials Name and RelatedTo field:
+Here is an example of a configuration map that activates the functionality for the "Potentials Name" and "RelatedTo" fields:

 **Potentials_FieldInfo**